This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 def get_offset(self, fieldname: str) -> int:

-Get the alignment, size, field offset, etc. of the type.
+Gets the alignment, size, field offset, etc., of the type.

-Generally, a C++ source file represents a TranslationUnit
+Generally, a C++ source file represents a TranslationUnit, which is what we commonly refer to as a compilation unit.

 @property